nightscout/nightscout.github.io/docs/vendors/azure/new_user.md

 <img src="/vendors/azure/img/Azure23.png" width="600px" />

+If your free trial expired, select Pay-As-You-Go.
+It will be free if you use free resources like the Free F1 resource (see below).

 </br>

 d) Decide your site name (only lowercase and you can use `-` as a separator).